View on GitHub

 Once you’ve made the critical decision regarding user sing-ins, you’ll have to configure a few other settings regarding the synchronisation scope.
 Choose the domains and OUs and configure filtering.
 If you want to enable password write-back, you’ll find this option in the “Optional Features” section of the setup wizard.

-Azure AD Connect Health
+Entra ID Connect Health

-Azure AD Connect Health
+Entra ID Connect Health

 The tool will provide rich insights into alerts, performance and usage metrics.
 To install and configure the monitoring agents, follow the official documentation.

-Azure AD Connect Cloud Sync
+Entra ID Connect Cloud Sync

 The new service moves the synchronisation engine from on-premises to a cloud-based service (as the name might have indicated).
 As a customer, you still need to install an agent application, but Microsoft describes it as a “lightweight agent”.
 No more MS SQL is required, not even the express edition.
 Besides that, the new version also provides support for:

-Synchronisation flow with AAD Connect Cloud Sync
+Synchronisation flow with Entra Connect Cloud Sync

 Active Directory in Azure